hidakatsuya/line-touban-bot/README.md

 # LINE Touban Bot

-A LINE bot to notify the duty to run on Cloudflare Workers.
+A LINE bot to notify Touban(当番).

 ## License

-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).